dmagliola/loop_hard/README.md

 Possible use cases:

 - You have a background job that runs every 10 minutes and loops through a bunch of records until there are none left.
-    Use `Hardloop.loop(timeout: 9.5.minutes)` to generally prevent overlapping.
+    Use `LoopHard.loop(timeout: 9.5.minutes)` to generally prevent overlapping.
 - You don't have a time limit, but you're running a long job inside Sidekiq, and you want to exit gracefully when Sidekiq decides it's terminating (and before Heroku kills the process!).
     You shouldn't have long-running jobs on Sidekiq, but hey! it happens!